- Parks and Recreation Home

 Lake Oswego Open Space Plan - Adopted March 2001

 The L.O.
 Open Space Plan was established to protect and expand those elements that contribute to the natural, cultural and aesthetic health of the community and their perception of Lake Oswego as a “village in a park,” a place of physical beauty and respite from expanding regional urbanization.
-To view the plan CLICK HERE
+View the Open Space Plan.

-To view the 1984 Iron Mountain Boulevard Park Master Plan CLICK HERE
+To view the 1984 Iron Mountain Boulevard Park Master Plan.

 Luscher Area Master Plan - Adopted July 2013

 The Luscher Area Master Plan provides a community based approach to development of the 151+ acres of park land that make up the Luscher Area.
 The master plan is an expansion of recreational, natural resource and urban agricultural uses.
-To view the plan CLICK HERE
+View the Luscher Area Master Plan.

 George Rogers Park Master Plan - Adopted June 2002

 George Rogers Park is Lake Oswego's oldest park.
 The park is a 24 acre park with both natural and developed features. the park also has direct access to the Willamette River.
-To view the plan CLICK HERE
+View the George Rogers Park plan.

 Canal Area Master Plan - Adopted February 2001

 The Canal Area Master Plan represents over 67 acres of park land including minor development and natural resource restoration.
-To view the plan CLICK HERE
+View the Canal Area Master Plan.

 The Agricultural Space Plan (AG Plan) is a further iteration of the Luscher Area Master Plan.
 It defines the agricultural programming spaces and interface areas between agricultural uses and other uses (natural resources, recreation, passive park space) within the properties of the Luscher Area.
-The AG Plan is available, CLICK HERE to download the document.
+Download the Ag Plan.

 Woodmont Park is a 6.8 acre park located within the City of Lake Oswego.